Piolintech123/WRO2026-FE-PiolinTech/docs/components/03_Motors.md

 <br>

-<sub><b>Figure 3.7.</b> EV3 Medium Motor installed as Motor B and connected to Piolín's Ackermann steering mechanism.</sub>
+<sub><b>Figure 3.2.</b> EV3 Medium Motor installed as Motor B and connected to Piolín's Ackermann-style steering mechanism.</sub>

 </div>

 Unlike Motor A, Motor B does not continuously propel the robot.
-Its main responsibility is controlled angular positioning.
+Its primary responsibility is controlled angular positioning.

-The actuation path is:
+The steering actuation path is:

 ```text
 EV3